Rowland Theater: Construction

 After completion of the construction of the theater, Rowland released this statement in a brochure distributed to the public on opening night in June, 1917:

 “The people of Philipsburg have long indulged the hope of a comfortable and commodious place of amusement and entertainment.
 For years we have had no suitable place for public meetings, entertaining conventions, or any auditorium large enough for the varied necessities of a community as large as ours.
 Such a building is a public necessity.
 The town needs it in order to keep pace with ? [sic] sister communities.
 Community growth would be retarded without such a public convenience.

-"I have felt that we should have a theatre building in Philipsburg of size, safety and perfection of appointment that would anticipate the future, maintain our best past traditions, reflect a progressive spirit, while affording us a place to spend a delightful evening at home.
-It is proposed to stage only plays and moving pictures of class and quality.
-I trust the people of Philipsburg, together with those who come from surrounding towns, may enjoy the playhouse now dedicated to their use and pleasure.
-I wish to take this occasion to say to the theatre going public that it has been a source of some gratification to have been the one permitted to open to the general public a place for its comfort and entertainment.”
+The theatre's founder stated that the building was intended to provide Philipsburg with a modern, safe, and well-equipped venue while retaining elements of traditional theatre design.
+He said the venue would present plays and motion pictures and serve audiences from Philipsburg and surrounding communities.

 Architecture

 The building itself is a brick and ferro-concrete structure measuring sixty-six by two-hundred-twenty-two feet in plan.
 The first story of the front part of the building contains the theatre's entrance way, outer lobby, and two commercial stores.
 A suite of offices is found on the second floor and a meeting/rehearsal hall and miscellaneous rooms are on the third floor.
 The second and third floors are not currently used, as they do not comply with modern fire codes in providing adequate fire exits.